 His best known work is Os Lusíadas ‘The Lusiads,’ an epic poem first published in 1572.

-The modern poet Fernando Pessoa (1888-1935) was a critic, philosopher, translator, writer, and also the producer of works written under at least 75 pseudonyms, what he called heteronyms.
+The modern poet Fernando Pessoa (1888-1935) was a critic, philosopher, translator, and writer.
+He also the producer of works written under at least 75 pseudonyms, called heteronyms.

 He is probably the most famous Portuguese writer of the 20th century.

 Pursuing my theme of Lusophonia, Portugual has a current musical scene influenced by hip-hop culture and Afro-Portuguese connections.
 It also goes by the name Hip Hop Tuga.
 (Tuga is slang for’Portuguese’).

 It was founded by rapper General D who was born in Mozambique but moved to Lisbon.
 He holds a Portuguese passport, so I figure he counts.